MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/configurefunctions.md

 The text used in `description` is arguably the most important parameter to consider because it's used by the [planner](../concepts-sk/planner) to get a quick read on what the function can do for a user.

 > [!NOTE]
-> `config.json` file is currently optional, but if you wish to exercise precise control of a function's behavior be sure to include it inside each function directory.
+> The `config.json` file is currently optional, but if you wish to exercise precise control of a function's behavior be sure to include it inside each function directory.

 To learn more about the various parameters available for tuning how a function works, visit the [Azure OpenAI reference](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference).